Mattman135/Etch-a-Sketch/README.md

 Note
 - Use div to create a grid
-- Use hover effect and click to change the colors.
-You need to hover and clicked to change color.
-Hence hovering over a square isn't enough for it to change color.
+- Use hover effect to change the colors.
 - Add a class to the div when changing the color
 - Use variables as much as I can to practice.
 Colors, grid-size.